Carlito (wrestler): United States Champion (2004–2005)

 On October 7, 2004, Colón made his debut as a heel on SmackDown! as "Carlito Caribbean Cool" (though later shortened to simply "Carlito"), whose gimmick was an apple toting big mouth who would spit apple "in the face of people who don't want to be cool".
-Carlito defeated John Cena for the United States Championship in his first match on the main roster by using a steel chain to knock out Cena.
-He immediately entered an undefeated streak of 14 contests, during which he successfully defended the title against Rob Van Dam, Rey Mysterio, Eddie Guerrero and Hardcore Holly, also defeating Shannon Moore in a non-title match.
+Carlito defeated John Cena for the United States Championship in his first match on the main roster.
+He immediately entered an undefeated streak of 14 contests, during which he successfully defended the title against Rob Van Dam, Rey Mysterio, Eddie Guerrero and Hardcore Holly.
 Carlito was then involved in a storyline where his bodyguard Jesús stabbed Cena in a nightclub.
 Carlito held the United States Championship for forty-two days, losing it back to Cena after suffering a legitimate injury.
-Carlito made his pay-per-view debut at the 2004 Survivor Series, where he represented Team Angle in an eight-man tag team match against Team Guerrero, but did not actually participate in the event due to being chased out of the building by Cena.

-While Carlito was recovering from an injury, he was involved in a comical angle with SmackDown!'s general manager, Theodore Long.
+While Carlito was recovering from an injury, he was kept on television and got involved in a comical angle with SmackDown!'s general manager, Theodore Long.
 The storyline consisted of Carlito being forced to do demeaning chores around the arena, such as selling hot dogs, removing snow from parking lots with a shovel and mopping floors.
 As a result of these actions, Carlito created a petition in support of Long's destitution, but was unsuccessful.
 Carlito made his WrestleMania debut in a non-wrestling role at WrestleMania 21, in which he interrupted an edition of Rowdy Roddy Piper's Piper's Pit, with Stone Cold Steve Austin as the special guest.
 Following WrestleMania, Carlito created an interview segment entitled Carlito's Cabana.
 Carlito then entered a feud with The Big Show after Big Show refused an offer to work in an enforcer role for Carlito.
 This feud involved Carlito tricking Big Show into eating a poisoned apple, and Matt Morgan becoming Carlito's enforcer.
 This feud ended with Carlito defeating Big Show at Judgment Day after interference from Morgan.